SHORE EXCURSIONS CREDIT

 HIGHLIGHTS

-• Tour the historic Citadel Hill National Historic Site.
+• Explore the Citadel National Historic Site and Maritime Museum.

 HELPFUL HINTS